This qualification has two stages, each comprising 120 credits.

 Please note that you cannot apply online for this qualification – for more information about how to register, employers and individuals should contact us.

 The Foundation Degree meets the Specification of Apprenticeship Standards for England (SASE) as determined by the Sector Skills Council (Skills for Health).
-It is eligible as a combined pathway within the Apprenticeship Framework for the Higher Apprenticeship in Health (Assistant Practitioner) and will also be eligible within the new Apprenticeship Standards for Assistant Practitioners when the new Standard has been approved (in England only).
+It is eligible as a combined pathway within the Apprenticeship Framework for the Higher Apprenticeship in Healthcare Assistant Practitioner and is also eligible within the new Apprenticeship Standards for Assistant Practitioners when the new Standard has been approved (in England only).
 Employers who would be interested in exploring the potential for delivery of this Higher Apprenticeship should contact us.

 How much time do I need?